interlay/collateralization-analysis/README.md

 <b>The analysis makes the following assumptions: </b>
 1. Liquidators might need up to 7 trading days to close out all under-collateralized iBTC positions
+2. Liquidators will start doing premium redeems within a 3 days period to increase the collateral ratio above the premium redeem threshold again before actual liquidations happen.
-2. Vault operators check their collateralization ratio at least once every 14 days and might need up to 7 days to top up their collateral (=21 days in total)
+3. Vault operators check their collateralization ratio at least once every 14 days
-3. There is enough liquidity to buy bitcoin and (self-)mint to burn it to redeem the collateral
+4. There is enough liquidity to buy bitcoin and (self-)mint to burn it to redeem and unlock the collateral
-4. Liquidators settle their trade in a stable coin position.
+5. Liquidators settle their trade in a stable coin position.
 That mean that if the collateral is a not a stable coin, they will want to swap it for a stable coin.

+<b>The simulation makes the following assumptions: </b>
+1. The standard deviation is constant and equal to the historic standard deviation.
+2. The short term mean is assumed to be zero.
+This is because the estimation of the mean is very unstable and does usually only hold in the long run, if at all.
+3. The distrubution of returns follows a normal distribution (due to general brownian motion model, but can be relaxed).

 Vaults are modelled as a single entity that mints the maximum wrapped amount on the first simulated day, at the secure threshold.